norcams/docs-enduser/docs/ssh.rst

 Connecting through a proxy
 --------------------------

+In this paragraph we will show how to

+* Use a jump host (also known as bastion host) as a IPv4-to-IPv6 proxy, and as a general access point for mobile devices such as laptops

+* How to set up SSH multiplexing when using av proxy host, for a better workflow when connecting to NREC instances

 Using security groups, you should attempt to limit the access to the instance as much as possible.
 This also applies to SSH access.
 We encourage the use of login hosts such as login.uio.no and login.uib.no